opensourcewebsite-org/opensourcewebsite-org/INSTALL.md

 Fixtures are used to load a "fake" set of data into a database that can then be used for testing or to help give you some interesting data while you're developing your application.

-After loading fixtures, will be available [user login credentials](tests/fixtures/data/user.php).
+After loading fixtures, will be available this [user login credentials](tests/fixtures/data/user.php).

 Attention!
 When loading fixtures, all current records from the database will be deleted!